 Imagine coming into a room with loud, energetic music while slides of smiling faces and people working together on a project slide across the screen.
 Now imagine a video coming on with slow, soft music.
 The video plays a story of an employee who has just experienced a hardship.
 Instantly, the emotion changes.

-Another way to impact emotion is by using a comedian, celebrity impersonator or voice over talent.
+Another way to impact emotion is by using a comedian, celebrity impersonator, or voice-over talent.
 Humor can redirect the energy and emotion in the room while also keeping everyone engaged and waiting for what’s next.

 When creative elements are used in a virtual meeting, they transform the emotion, and therefore the journey for participants.

-Being able to be interactive, host Q&A, and provide real time engagement offers a live event experience on a digital platform.
+Being able to be interactive, host Q&A, and provide real-time engagement offers a live event experience on a digital platform.
 Edge includes using technology and creative elements to bring the virtual event to life.

 For example, in a recent Special Olympics virtual event, the presenter was speaking on screen while a second live feed featured an ASL interpreter.
 Below the presenter was a transcription being provided by a live stenographer.
-Branded overlays where used in both the main session and the breakout sessions to create uniformity and keep the annual theme front and center.
+Branded overlays were used in both the main session and the breakout sessions to create uniformity and keep the annual theme front and center.

 As technology and the use of technology has expanded, using content that already exists, such as pre-recorded videos, commercials, and images, allows companies to repurpose content in new ways without requiring a team of videographers and production showing up at their door months before an event.